SUDA-LA/CTCToolKit/README.md

 # CTCTookKit
-A unified Chinese Text Correction Toolkit
+A Chinese Text Correction Toolkit

+This toolkit is designed to be a do-it-all tool for Chinese text correction.
+It is designed to be a comprehensive toolkit that covers almost all stages of text correction, including data management, data preprocessing, postprocessing prediction, evaluation, and error analysis.

 ## Roadmap